shiffman/shiffman.net/teaching/a2z/generate/index.md

 }
 {% endhighlight %}

-A small difference you might notice above is that I'm demonstrating `hasOwnProperty()` which is a universal object method in JavaScript that allows you to test if a variable is a property of the object or not.
+A small difference from the concordance you might notice above is the use of `hasOwnProperty()` which is a universal object method in JavaScript that allows you to test if a variable is a property of the object or not.
 Last week, we said `if (ngrams[gram] === undefined)`.
 Both are valid strategies.

-Once we've got the ngram dictionary with all possibities mapped out we can start to generate text.
+Once we've got the `ngrams` object with all possibities mapped out we can start to generate text.

 {% highlight javascript %}
 // Start with an arbitrary ngram